Chart Color Schemes

 The level of general health in Giralang is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Giralang shows better-than-average health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
-Common health conditions are less prevalent among the general population but higher than the national average for older, at-risk cohorts.
+Giralang shows above-average health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+The prevalence of common health conditions among the general population is low but higher than the national average for older, at-risk cohorts.

-Approximately 58% of the total population (~1,931 people) has private health cover, compared to 62.4% in Australian Capital Territory.
-The most common medical conditions are asthma and mental health issues, affecting 9.5 and 9.2% of residents respectively, while 66.4% report no medical ailments, compared to 70.2% across Australian Capital Territory.
-Health outcomes among the working-age population are typical.
-The area has 18.8% of residents aged 65 and over (629 people), higher than the 14.3% in Australian Capital Territory but lower nationally than the broader population.
+Approximately 58% (~1,994 people) have private health cover, compared to 62.4% in Australian Capital Territory.
+Asthma and mental health issues are the most common medical conditions, affecting 9.5 and 9.2% of residents respectively.
+66.4% report no medical ailments, compared to 70.2% across Australian Capital Territory.
+Health outcomes among working-age residents are typical.
+The area has 19.2% (663 people) aged 65 and over, higher than the 14.3% in Australian Capital Territory but lower nationally than the broader population.

 Frequently Asked Questions - Health